zshi719/2025-Data-24100/class_notes/08_flask_soc.md

 They have quite a bit of overlap but do have some divergences.

 Does the specific style guide matter?
-I'd argue that it is more important to have _a_ style guide than one in particular.
+I'd argue that it is more important to have _a_ style guide than which specific one.
 Good developers are able to change their coding style and so it is more important to have one laid.

 ## SOC & Flask

 - Today we are going to focus on taking a flask app and doing a separation of concerns exercise on it.
 - The example that we will be working on can be found in [this directory](../lecture_examples/08_soc/).
-- The application that we are working on is going to server data, in an API format about NBA players.
+- The application that we are working on is going to serve data, in an API format about NBA players.
 The data was downloaded from [here](https://www.kaggle.com/datasets/justinas/nba-players-data).
 - We are going to create 3 API endpoints:
   - One that lists all players for the 2022-23 season
   - One that lists all colleges attended for anyone who played in the 2022-23 season